habpygo/zero-value-msg.client.go/README.md

 go get -u github.com/stretchr/testify
 ```

-## Sending MAMs to the IOTA tangle with Go
+## Sending Messages to the IOTA tangle with Go

+## Testing

+This is for IoT/sensor testing only.
+Recently IOTA has introduced a pretty feisty test environment and test sites.
+You can find some sites in package `metadata`.

+If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed or, you can use the `giotan` package at https://github.com/iotaledger/giotan.
+With this package you can easily generate a new seed by running `$ giotan new` then run `$ giotan addresses` and paste the generated address in the input field.

 ### API